The value of Shared Information for allocation of drivers in ride-hailing: a proof-of-concept study: Reformulation to Single Bilinear Optimization

-In this section, we will focus in how to compute WS and SWS for Problem \eqref{eq:Leaders-Problem-STO}, and then obtaining the EVSI.
-Here, we assume that the leader already has perfect information, and thus, the values of $\zeta = (y,d_0)$ are known for him or her.
+In this section, we go back to the model presented in Section \ref{sec:Model}, and we \GL{focus on} how to compute WS and SWS for Problem \eqref{eq:Leaders-Problem-WS}, and then obtaining the EVSI.
 In what follows, we identify the scenario set $\{\omega_1,\ldots,\omega_m\}$ with the set of indexes $K=\{1,\ldots,m\}$.

-In order to compute the EVSI, our approach is to follow a Monte-Carlo estimation: first, we consider a sampling $(y^1,d_0^1),\ldots,(y^T,d_0^T)$ of the random parameters $(y,d_0)$, accordingly to the leader's distributions.
+In order to \GL{computing} the EVSI, our approach is to follow a Monte-Carlo estimation: first, we consider a sample $(y^1,d_0^1),\ldots,(y^T,d_0^T)$ of the random parameters $(y,d_0)$, accordingly to the leader's distributions $D_L$.
 Then, to compute the empirical expectations of the value functions $\psi$ given by \eqref{eq:psi} for the WS, and $\varphi$ given by \eqref{eq:Def-ParametricProblem} for the SWS.
 Finally, we compute the EVSI as

 Thus, our problem is reduced to compute the value functions $\psi(y^t,d_0^t)$ and $\varphi(y^t,d_0^t)$ for each sample $(y^t,d_0^t)$.
 Our technique is, for both values, to reformulate the corresponding bilevel programming problems into single level bilinear problems.
 In both cases, we replace the corresponding follower's problem by its Karush-Kuhn-Tucker (KKT) conditions and consider the associated multipliers as new variables.
 This approach, known as the Mathematical Programming with Complementarity Constraints (MPCC) reformulation, is quite popular in the literature and can be applied whenever the follower's problem satisfies a constraint qualification (see, e.g., \cite[Chapter 3]{DempeEtAl2015} and the references therein).